atar-axis/xpadneo/docs/README.md

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/R6R5P6FN)
 If you want to support me or accelerate the development of a special feature, consider a small donation :heart:
-Just leave a message if your donation is for a specific use (like a new hardware).
+Just leave a message if your donation is for a specific use (like a new hardware or a specific function).

-**UPDATE**
-A new hardware (*Xbox One Wireless Elite*) is fully funded now!
-Thank you for everyone who donated something for it!
-I will start development as soon as it arrives :grin:

 # Advanced Linux Driver for Xbox One Wireless Gamepad